nemisj/docs/cv.md

 __Department__ 	: R&D

 __Achievements__ :

 * JavaScript performance analysis, IE6 ( using memory profiler )

 Created by the Mendix Platform apps became bigger and bigger.
 Logic inside it became more complex and screens became more full.
 Since our requirement was to support Internet Explorer 6, I had to dive deep into the memory analysis and memory leaks and fix that.
 At that time there was a tool : JavaScript Memory Validator ( http://www.softwareverify.com/ ) which gave a very low-level footprint of the browser's memory.
-Got really a lot of profiling experience and a lot of knowledge of the JavaScript internals, like how objects are created in memory, how they constructed and destroyed, how garbage collector actually works and another kind of js aspects.
+Got really a lot of profiling experience and a lot of knowledge of the JavaScript internals, like how objects are created in memory, how they constructed and destroyed, how garbage collector actually works and another kind of js-engine aspects.

 * Improving and stabilizing the previous version of the Mendix Client Framework

+Besides memory leaks and fast rendering of the application inside Internet Explorer 6, customer satisfaction is depending on the stability of the Framework itself.
+Improving, refactoring, cleaning up, stabilazing and making product stone-solid was my task.
+It was a busy process, full of long days and nights, but result was above any expectations.
+We could deliever very stable and light and clean version ( 2.4 ) of the Mendix Client Framework.

 * Creating architecture and implementing next version of the Mendix Client Framework ( v.
 2.5 )

+Improvement and stabilization was the fundamental part for the next version.
+In this version ( 2.5 ) one where I was leading architect.
+A lot of new feutures where added, but also a lot of work was done for future plans.
+Most of the stuff was even not visible yet, but gave a basic for the functionality which came in further releases.
+To build a high quality product, it's important to design and implement every layer, step by step, changing things today which will be needed "after tomorrow".

 * Teaching and supervising junior JavaScript developer